 One of the favourite craft projects in our house is homemade salt dough!
-My daughter loves making salt dough ornaments, and I love that I always have the supplies on hand to mix up this salt dough recipe.
+My bigger ones love making salt dough ornaments, and I love that I always have the supplies on hand to mix up this salt dough recipe.

 The recipe for these ornaments doesn’t get any easier.
 You need exactly three ingredients: